adamrehn/ue4-docker/README.md

 ### Specifying the isolation mode under Windows

 The isolation mode can be specified via the `-isolation=MODE` flag when invoking the build script.
-Valid values are `process` (supported under Windows Server only) or `hyperv` (supported under both Windows 10 or Windows Server.)
+Valid values are `process` (supported under Windows Server only) or `hyperv` (supported under both Windows 10 and Windows Server.)

 ### Specifying the directory from which to copy required Windows DLL files